Smoke and Vapour

 Smoke-Free Ontario Act, 2017

-It is important to note that subsection 12(2) of the Smoke-Free Ontario Act, 2017 prohibits the smoking of cannabis in any indoor common area of a condo, including parking garages, party or entertainment rooms, laundry facilities, lobbies and exercise areas.
+It is important to note that subsection 12(2) of the Smoke-Free Ontario Act, 2017 prohibits smoking either cannabis or tobacco, or using electronic cigarettes in any indoor common area of a condominium, including parking garages, party or entertainment rooms, laundry facilities, lobbies and exercise areas.

 Have a Question?

 If you have a question about any of the information you’ve read, please contact us.
 We have a team available to answer any questions you may have.

 If you have tried the steps above and your issue still hasn’t been resolved, you may be able to file an application with the CAT to resolve your dispute.
 The CAT is an online tribunal dedicated to resolving condominium disputes.

 The CAT is pleased to provide an online dispute resolution system (CAT-ODR) to help Ontario’s condominium communities resolve their condominium disputes conveniently, quickly, and affordably.

 To file with the CAT, your application must deal with: